LaMitaOne/lazarus-flowmotion/README.md

 Never done anything before in lazarus so...no idea what all works and what not, but its starting and animation works so... you can try :D

-i got no idea of lazarus, but i said i try make one, and... here it is, i will try make it better too with time.
+but i said i try make one, and... here it is, i will try make it better too with time.
-I got broke eyes so not hurry too much :D and skia / vcl version i got still more to do too :D
+I got broke eyes so not hurry too much, and skia / vcl version i got still more to do too
 But since thats the first time i see something of me working in lazarus i will for sure do more there, cant resist :D